 If you truly want to make the leap from foodservice into retail or vice versa, you’d probably have to go downstream to a younger organization that wants one person to serve both functions — or you’d need to bring a lot of product experience (for instance, RTD sparking functional beverage) so that you’re ready to hit the ground running and have one less thing to learn to get started.

 Marketing versus Sales

-Similarly, unless you’re at a young organization where you’re expected to wear both hats, or unless you have a serious side hustle as a digital marketing blogger or consultant and/or food influencer, it’s extremely unlikely that you’d be able to switch from a dedicated sales role into a marketing role.
-While similar in that both roles have a focus on reaching and connecting with customers, the skills and experience needed to excel in each role are simply too different.
+Similarly, unless you’re at a young organization where you’re expected to wear both hats — or unless you have a serious side hustle as a digital marketing blogger or consultant and/or food influencer — it’s extremely unlikely that you’d be able to switch from a dedicated sales role into a marketing role.
+While both roles have a focus on reaching and connecting with customers, the skills and experience needed to excel in each role are simply too different.

 Hunting versus Farming

-While hunters tend to be programmed a little differently from farmers, both roles require relationship skills and the ability to connect with and solve problems for the customer.
+While hunters tend to be programmed a little differently from farmers, both roles require relationship skills.
+Both need to be able to connect with and solve problems for the customer.
 As a hunter-type, I actually like cold calling.
 (Weird, right?)
 Other people are completely turned off by it.

 It’s absolutely possible to switch from a hunter role to a farm role, or vice versa.
 It’s also entirely possible to move between jobs that require both skills versus jobs that require one or other.
 That said, it’s a good idea to get to know your skill sets and which type of role you prefer.

 Once you have demonstrated sales skills, you could, in theory, do any sales job.
 (Meeting your quota is crucial!)
 That said, most organizations will want to hire people who have industry and/or product experience.